yjiang1234/SyntheticImageGenerator/matlab_batch/README.md

 2. Open MATLAB, make sure all files are in the same folder
 3. Run the example.m file.
 The following will be generated:

    	a.
-A 128*128 pixel synthetic fluorescent image with 9 yellow (fake color) cells
+A 128*128 pixels synthetic fluorescent image with 9 yellow (fake color) cells

   	b.
 A labeled instance segmentation image.